epicodus-lessons/went-to-bali-mwahaha/README.md

 - Users can remove items from the shopping cart without a page reload.
 The total order price and item count in the nav bar updates.

 Additional Features:
+- Includes Stripe Gem so users can pay when finalizing orders.
 - Flash messages included for signing up, signing in and signing out.
 - Only admins can add, update and delete a product.
 - Flash messages for adding, updating and deleting products.